jaredwinick/img2vec-keras/README.md

 # img2vec-keras
 Image to dense vector embedding.
-This library uses the ResNet50 model in Keras, pre-trained on Imagenet, to generate image embeddings.
+This library uses the ResNet50 model in Keras, pre-trained on Imagenet, to generate image embeddings via https://keras.io/getting-started/faq/#how-can-i-obtain-the-output-of-an-intermediate-layer.
 Basically a clone of https://github.com/christiansafka/img2vec for Keras users.

 # Install
 First you need a Keras backend installed.
 I have only tested with TensorFlow.
 Then,